+65 6659 8878Same-Day Quote

 What's the difference between calibrating a Comark logger and simply checking it against another thermometer?

-A field comparison against another uncalibrated thermometer only tells you whether the two devices agree with each other — not whether either is actually correct.
-Formal calibration compares the logger against a traceable reference standard with known, certified accuracy, which is what makes the result defensible for audit or compliance purposes.
+A field comparison against another uncalibrated thermometer only tells you whether the two devices agree, not whether either is actually correct.
+Formal calibration compares the logger against a traceable reference standard with known, certified accuracy, which makes the result defensible for audit or compliance purposes.

 Need expert advice or a quote?